-At Sound and Vision we are investigating how techniques from Computer Vision and Machine Learning can be used in trustworthy ways to look at our collections with fresh eyes.
+At Sound & Vision we are investigating how techniques from Computer Vision and Machine Learning can be used in trustworthy ways to look at our collections with fresh eyes.
 Example applications include supporting researchers in uncovering bias in public TV and Radio broadcasts, automatic detection of colonial terminology in collection metadata, and making audiovisual material more accessible to those who want to see or reuse it.

 As new technologies get applied to timeless challenges, it is fundamental to collaborate with and learn from artists, designers and researchers.
 They are the ones who question and critique what is possible and bring important new perspectives to the field of research and development.

 The panel included the following speakers, who each in their own ways work on the application of computational methods to audiovisual collections: